As a parent, what is my role, and what can I do to best support my child’s education?

 Page 3: How Do I Find Out What My Child Should Be Learning?

-Most districts had little time to prepare for extended school closures.
-As time goes on, many schools and teachers are working to provide guidance and resources to support learning at home.
+In the spring, districts had little time to prepare for extended school closures.
+Now, schools and teachers are working to provide guidance and resources to support learning in multiple ways, including:

 As a parent, part of your role is to keep up with what your child should be learning so that you can support him or her.
 To do this, you can:

 - Stay in contact with your child’s teacher or school

 - Support learning opportunities provided by the school